radek-drw/Calculator/README.md

 # Calculator

-SImple calculator built in HTML, CSS and JavaScript
+Simple calculator built in HTML, CSS and JavaScript